 Are probiotics safe to use?
 Probiotics are considered safe overall for healthy people

 Can probiotics cause you to gain weight?
 Some studies have found that certain probiotic strains might lead to weight gain, not loss.
 This includes the Lactobacillus acidophilus strain.

 Do probiotics help you poop?
 Probiotics, the beneficial bacteria found in yogurt and other cultured foods, have long been touted for their ability to ease digestive woes.

 Do you take probiotics with food or on an empty stomach?
 Probiotic bacterial survival is best when taken within 30 minutes before or simultaneously with a meal or beverage that contained some fat content.

 Can you take probiotics and digestive enzymes at the same time?
 Enzymes and probiotics are two different supplements that can be taken together to support digestion and address different digestive issues

 Are probiotics and digestive enzymes the same thing?
-No digestive enzymes break down food while probiotics support a healthy gut flora.
+No digestive enzymes break down food while probiotics support healthy gut flora.

 Can you take probiotics with a hot drink?
 So you may not want to literally put your probiotics (the usual kind) in a hot drink, but taking it with one is usually fine.

-The importance of having a healthy gut doesn’t always get the attention it deserves, but research indicates it is just as vital as food choices, good sleep and exercise.
+Probiotics may reduce depression and anxiety, improve heart health, and enhance immune function, to name a few.
+The importance of having a healthy gut doesn’t always get the attention it deserves, but research indicates it is just as vital as food choices, good sleep, and exercise.